A knowledge commons is needed to help the climate movement un/learn, organize, and take decisive action.

 Biochar is the most stable form of organic carbon storage, which makes it a valuable asset in the fight against entropic decay.
 In the same way, Wikis condense the frequent redundancies of information overload and indicate the dead-ends found within its easily confusing noise.

 2. Colloquial | Polycultural: The reductive-productivity of Climate Wiki will make the challenge of translating millions of climate science articles orders of magnitude more efficient.

-By rendering climate science accessible to a diverse, global audience, Climate Wiki will help to compile and organize knowledge in a form ideally suited for equitable collaboration and co-production among land stewards excluded by academic science, technical jargon, & corporate IP.
+By rendering climate science accessible to a diverse, global audience, Climate Wiki will help to compile and organize knowledge in a form ideally suited for equitable collaboration and co-production among communities excluded by academic science, technical jargon, & corporate IP.

-Supporting Indigenous languages will be essential to achieve the goals of decentralized & decolonial science with the urgency required to address the climate crisis.
-The shift from a monocultural to a polycultural media ecosystem will render it more dynamic, balanced, and just.
+Supporting Indigenous languages is essential to achieve the goals of decentralized & decolonial science with the urgency required to address climate collapse.
+Transitioning from a monocultural to polycultural media ecosystems is essential for climate justice.